 Can I incur both fees?

 Yes.
-You should decline DCC if offered, and instead, always pay with local currency or use a credit card without foreign transaction fees.
+You should decline DCC if offered and instead pay with local currency or use a credit card without foreign transaction fees.

-Chip and PIN cards and chip and signature cards are most common in Singapore.
+Chip-and-PIN cards and chip-and-signature cards are most common in Singapore.
 For ATM withdrawals, having a PIN works best.
-Be sure to ask your bank for a four-digit PIN before your travel.
+Ask your bank for a four-digit PIN before your travel.

 Is it safe to use my credit card in Singapore?

 Singapore is one of the safest countries for credit card use.
 However, exercising caution is wise.
 For example: